Chillu1/ModiBuff/README.md

 # Installation

-Currently the library is not on NuGet or any other package manager.
+Currently the library on NuGet and will be coming to Godot Asset Library and Unity Asset Store soon.

 ## Step by step installation